SandyyyZheng/JailbreakSystem/README.md

 2. **Backend**: A Flask API server handling the core logic and model interactions
 3. **Database**: Stores attack patterns, prompts, and results

+## 🦾Updates

+03/26/2025: New functions on real LLM APIs is on the way!
+Switch to feature/llm-api to follow up.

 ## 🙌 Demo

 ### Homepage